saifahmeddd/cryptocurrency-data-analysis/README.md

 # Cryptocurrency Data Analysis and Visualization

 This project conducts analysis and visualization of historical price data for Bitcoin (BTC), Ethereum (ETH), and XRP using Python.
 The data is fetched from CoinAPI using an API key and processed to extract valuable insights into the behavior of these digital assets.

-## Overview

 Cryptocurrency markets are known for their volatility, making them intriguing subjects for analysis.
 This project aims to provide comprehensive analysis and visualization of historical price data for three major cryptocurrencies: Bitcoin, Ethereum, and XRP.

 ## Features